 Candida species can be well managed using natural medicine.
 What would be prudent to do is to use honey mixed with essential oils to fight a skin yeast infection.
-Every night before you go to bed, you can add essential oils to honey and apply it directly under the breasts where Candida is causing your problem.
-Some essential oils that can be used with the honey include the following:
+Every night before you go to bed, you can mix together essential oils with honey, and apply it directly under the breasts.
+Some essential oils, that can be used with the honey, include the following:

 - Tea Tree Oil (you will need at least 2% of your mixture to be comprised of this oil; don’t go over 5%)